fuaadifow/prototype-Question-Answering-system/README.md

 close to it.
 E.g. By saying "Computer", the system should list "Software", "Technology", "Internet", "Computing" and "Devices" as the top 5 closest words.
 Or "Doctorate", "Bachelor", "Thesis", "Dissertation" and "Graduate" should be the top 5 closest words to "PhD".
-As mentioned already, we will use semantic embedding to achieve this, and a brief introduction will be provided below to help you better understand this assignment.
+As mentioned already, we will use semantic embedding to achieve this.